SD › Best Places to Stay in Miami & South Beach

 Miami’s famous South Beach neighborhood is located on the island city, Miami Beach.
 This stylish enclave offers the quintessential Miami package: a white sand beach, a cutting-edge culinary scene, and hot nightlife.
 For a relaxing, family-friendly beach vacation head to the north end of Miami Beach; the North Beach, Surfside, and Bal Harbour areas offer a quiet retreat while still being easily accessible to dining, nightlife, and shopping.
 To truly get away from it all, head down south to Key Biscayne.
 In the center of Miami Beach is Mid-Beach, an upscale community with a relaxed vibe and chic restaurants.

-Public transportation is pretty efficient here, but having a car can make exploring the whole city much easier.
+Public transportation is pretty efficient here, but having a rental car in Miami can make exploring the whole city much easier.
 Individual neighborhoods are easy to walk around, while Downtown Miami is served by Metromover, a free elevated light rail service.
 Otherwise, the city is connected by Metrobus and Metrorail.
 Local taxis and ridesharing services are easily available throughout Miami.

 The Best Places to Stay in Miami